Pelican Narrows, Saskatchewan: History

 The Cree settlement dates from at least 1730.
 It was an area of trade for the Hudson's Bay and North West companies.
 In 1874, the Hudson's Bay Company established a permanent post at Pelican Narrows.
 This became a Northern Store in 1987 which remains open to this day.

 Roman Catholic missionaries were traversing the area from the mid-19th century and established a permanent mission in 1878.
 Anglican missionaries arrived in the late 1890s and built a church in 1911.
 Schoolchildren were sent away for a number of years.

 In 1967, an all-weather road was built into the community and other services followed.

 Demographics

-In the 2021 Canadian census conducted by Statistics Canada, the Northern Village of Pelican Narrows had a population of 123 living in 30 of its 34 total private dwellings, a change of from its 2016 population of 178.
+In the 2021 Canadian census conducted by Statistics Canada, the Northern Village of Pelican Narrows had a population of 123 living in 30 of its 34 total private dwellings, a change of −30.9% from its 2016 population of 178.
 With a land area of 2.4 km2, it had a population density of in 2021.

 Pelican Narrows (population centre) with a population of 2,133 consists of the Northern Village of Pelican Narrows with 123 people and Pelican Narrows 184B, a reserve of the Peter Ballantyne Cree Nation with 1,837 people.

 2,460 people identified Cree as their mother tongue in 2011.

+Crime

+In 2026, the community suffered an outbreak of violence, with two homicides and a shooting at a health clinic within three weeks.